Hitler's Table Talk: Hitler's comments on religion

-Hitler's Table Talk reveals he continued to wish for a unified Protestant Reich Church of Germany for some time after 1937, which had largely proven unsuccessful.
+Hitler's Table Talk reveals that he continued to wish for a unified Protestant Reich Church of Germany for some time after 1937, which had largely proven unsuccessful.
 This was in line with his earlier policy of uniting all the Protestant churches so they would purvey the new racial and nationalist doctrines of the regime and act as a unifying rather than divisive force in Germany.
 By 1940, many historians believe Hitler had abandoned even the syncretist idea of a positive Christianity.
 According to Thomas Childers, after 1938 Hitler began to publicly support a Nazified version of science, particularly social Darwinism, at the core of Nazi ideology in place of a religious one, a development that many historians regard is reflected in his increasingly hostile remarks towards Christianity in the Table Talk.
 Historian Richard Weikart characterised Hitler's belief in "evolutionary ethics as the expression of the will of God" who routinely "equated the laws of nature and the will of Providence".
 Nilsson's book "Hitler's Redux" also casts doubt on the veracity of Hitler's statements quoted on religion and other topics and in particular the use of the word "Christianity" and the quotes of Hitler's condemnation of it, which are likely to have been Bormann's, Picker's, and Genaud's words and additions rather than Hitler's actual words.
 In addition, similar issues have been raised about a lack of authenticity in the so-called "Hitler's Political Testament".